Hackalytics-2025/ThirdEye/README.md

 ## Inspiration

-SenseAI was born out of a desire to empower the visually impaired with a tool that enhances situational awareness in real time.
+ThirdEye was born out of a desire to empower the visually impaired with a tool that enhances situational awareness in real time.
 Inspired by the challenges faced by the visually impaired, our team aimed to create a system that not only detects objects but also interprets complex environmental cues—transforming visual data into meaningful audio feedback.
 We were driven by the potential of integrating modern AI and computer vision techniques to improve everyday life and increase independence for users.

 ## What it does

-SenseAI functions as an intelligent camera system that actively assists visually impaired users by using multiple modes.
+ThirdEye is an intelligent camera system that actively assists visually impaired users using multiple modes.
 The modes are listed below:

 **Explore Mode (when user is interacting with the outside world):**